eric-silverman/pro-tools-plugin-sync/README.md

 2) Confirm or change the plug-ins folder (default: `~/Library/Application Support/Avid/Audio/Plug-Ins`).
 3) Choose the reports folder (default: `~/Dropbox/Pro Tools Plugin Reports`).
 4) Confirm the machine name (used in report filenames).
+5) If using Dropbox API access, enter the app key/secret and click `Authorize Dropbox...`.
-5) Click Save, then choose `Scan Now` to verify the first report.
+6) Click Save, then choose `Scan Now` to verify the first report.

 ### CLI setup
 Run interactive setup: